REGISTRATIONS NOW OPEN

-The World Indigenous Cancer Network and Hei Āhuru Mōwai Māori Cancer Leadership Aotearoa invite you to Rotorua, Aotearoa New Zealand for the 2026 World Indigenous Cancer Conference (W.I.C.C.
-2026) at the Energy Events Centre, 20 - 24 April 2026.
+The World Indigenous Cancer Network and Hei Āhuru Mōwai Māori Cancer Leadership Aotearoa invite you to TĀMAKI MAKAURAU, Auckland, AOTEAROA, New Zealand for the 2026 World Indigenous Cancer Conference (W.I.C.C.
+2026) at the Due Drop Events Centre, 2123 April 2026.

 This promises to be a joyful gathering with more than 600 researchers, clinicians, whānau (family), rangatahi (youth), and advocates coming together in a space of deep connection, learning, and cultural celebration.